This site is edited by Huw Jarvis who has over 30 years of experience in TESOL and English Language Teaching (ELT).

 A number of my publications are available for download - CLICK HERE

 For extensive publications listings see CV

 April, 2013.
-Guest speaker for the IATEFL Learning Technologies Special Interest Group pre-conference event.
+Guest speaker for the IATEFL Learning Technologies Special Interest Group pre-conference event, Liverpool.
 ‘From learner autonomy and CALL to Mobile Assisted Language Use (MALU) and e-acquisition.’

 January, 2013.
 33rd Thai TESOL International Conference.
 Thailand.
 Featured speaker on 'E novations: digital residents, informal learning and non-native English users.'

 June, 2012.
 The British Council Seminar Series, Cardiff.
 Presenter on ‘Beyond Computer Assisted Language Learning.’

 April, 2012.
 The Higher Education Academy.
 Advances in digital language learning and teaching.
 UK.
 Keynote speaker on 'Social Media, Learner Autonomy and Language Learning.'

 December, 2011.
 The 16th English in Southeast Asia conference, Indonesia.
 Plenary speaker on ‘Asian learners empowering themselves with and through the internet.’